rnabioco/molb-7950/slides/README.md

 ) + geom_???
 ```

 -   Ensure you are using shortest possible names for variables, assuming you are expecting students to type things out.
-Especially the early learners will feel the need to type things out exactly.
+Especially the early learners will feel the need to type things out exactly

     E.g., so this code: